Joelius300/dviz_hslu/REPORT.md

 ## Motivation

-In 2019, I got the opportunity to interface the heating unit in our house with a serial port, and it didn't take long for me to start a real-time dashboard around the data I managed to extract to help me find my footing in the world of web development and build a full-stack application from A to Z.
+In 2019, I got the opportunity to interface the heating unit in our house with a serial port.
+It didn't take long for me to start a real-time dashboard around the data I managed to extract, to help me find my footing in the world of web development and build a full-stack application from A to Z.
 The heating unit outputs a stream of CSV data containing the current values of the sensors within.
 At first, I only used this data for the dashboard in real-time, but soon I started storing it in 10 min intervals and in lockdown 2020 I switched to archiving in 1 min intervals. \
-This data source allowed me to build a tool for my family with which they can check the current temperatures without having to go down to the actual furnace.
+This data source allowed me to build a tool for my family with which they can check the current temperatures without having to go down to the actual heating unit.
-This is especially helpful because it's a wood furnace, so you have to manually put in wood and light it when you see the temperature is running low. \
+This is especially helpful because it's a wood system, so you have to manually put in wood and light it when you see the temperature is running low. \
 I also plan to use this data to train a forecasting model in hopes of further optimizing timing for firing up the furnace and the amount of wood we use.